haiku/website/content/guides/virtualizing/xen.md

 ![](/files/guides/virtualizing/xen/hard_disk.png)

-Name the virtual machine, verify the settings of the VM, then click **`Finish`**
+Name the virtual machine, verify the settings of the virtual machine, then click **`Finish`**

 ![](/files/guides/virtualizing/xen/confirm_create.png)

-After clicking **`Finish`**, the VM will boot to the Haiku image.
+After clicking **`Finish`**, the virtual machine will boot to the Haiku image.
 You can choose to install Haiku or boot to the desktop.
 Follow the guides [on this page](/get-haiku/installation-guide) if you are not familiar with installing Haiku.

 ### Additional steps <a name="part_additional"></a>